jhumelsine/jhumelsine.github.io/_posts/2024-10-30-abstraction.md

 I’ve encountered methods that are hundreds of lines long, which obviously violate SRP.
 Each of these methods grew slowly – one shortcut at a time.

+_So much complexity in software comes from trying to make one thing do two things._ — Ryan Singer

 Most visual editors can display at most about 50 lines of code on the screen.
 Any part of a method which I cannot see, I must retain in my head to understand the behavior implemented with a method.
 If a method is 500 lines, long, I can only see at most 10% of the method at any given time.
 I’m too old to hold the remaining 90% in my mind.

 Methods tend to get long when an implementation jams multiple layers of abstraction into one method.
 Reading the method takes the reader on a nauseating roller coaster ride from high level business concepts to low level infrastructural details and back again.
 If segregated into separate methods or classes along abstraction boundaries, then readers would only need to examine those lower-level abstractions if necessary.